CertainPerformance/Stack-Exchange-Userscripts/Three-Columns/README.md

 Caveat: The Community Wiki option is hidden in the 3-column layout, because (at least in my experience) it's rarely used, and takes up precious vertical space that could be utilized by the textarea.
 To make a post Community Wiki, exit the 3-column layout first.

 Recommended to be used in combination with [Preview Antifocus](https://github.com/CertainPerformance/Stack-Exchange-Userscripts/tree/master/Preview-Antifocus), to prevent the textarea from stealing focus when clicking on the post preview.

+## Column resizing

+If you want to be able to adjust the column widths yourself ([screenshot](https://raw.githubusercontent.com/CertainPerformance/Stack-Exchange-Userscripts/master/Three-Columns/userscript-resize-screenshot.png)), you can do so by installing [this version](https://github.com/CertainPerformance/Stack-Exchange-Userscripts/raw/master/Three-Columns/dist/StackThreeColumnsAdjustable.user.js) of the userscript instead.
+(Actually, the code is exactly the same, the only change is the userscript name in the metadata block.)
+This isn't enabled by default because if you're happy with the default 33% column widths, the resizer lines are just unnecessary noise.